sbt/sbt-native-packager/src/sphinx/formats/index.rst

 Packaging Formats
 #################

-There is a plugin for each packaging format, native-packager supports.
+There is a plugin for each packaging format that native-packager supports.
 These plugins can rely on each other to reuse existing functionality.
 Currently the autoplugin hierarchy looks like this ::

             SbtNativePackager